testalliance/zKillboard/README.md

 Feel free to issue pull requests to amend this.

 ## Recommended
-- PHP 5.3+
+- PHP 5.5+ / HHVM 2.4+
 - Linux
 - MariaDB 5.5+
 - Composer
-- Memcached
+- APC / Memcached / Redis
-- Twig PHP Plugin (Available for compiling after vendor stuff is downloaded. under vendor/twig/twig/ext/twig/)
 - cURL and it's php plugin, php5-curl

 ## Installation
-Installation is currently command line only on linux consoles.
+Installation is handled via command line.
 Other methods are currently not supported.

 1. `cd` to a dir where you want zKillboard to reside.
 2. Do `git clone git@github.com:EVE-KILL/zKillboard.git`.